JosiahFu/leo/BUILDING.md

 Running separate Spring and React servers in parallel allows you to modify the React content and serve it through the Spring server live.
 The Spring server will proxy requests to the React server for http content.
-It's necessary to run both because the React website makes callss to the Spring server to retrieve and set data.
+It's necessary to run both because the React website makes calls to the Spring server to retrieve and set data.
 This is useful when working on the website.

 The following commands run the servers in parallel (Note the ```--react_port```